List of Irish clans in Ulster: Fír Lemna

 The Fír Lemna (also known as Uí Tuathail and Síl Tuathail) are cited as being one of the "Trí Tuatha of Oirghialla" alongside the Uí Chremthainn and Síl Dubthir.
-Its territory is thought to have been near Clogher, County Tyrone.
+Its territory was near Clogher, County Tyrone.
 The region of Magh Lemna is given as being in the parishes of Clogher and Errigal Keerogue in southern County Tyrone bordering County Monaghan.
 Their ancestry is cited as being from Tuathal, a son of Daimíne, making them part of the Síl nDaimini.